wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 You hop on and they bring you to safety.

-Later that evening you lay in bed watching Loki, thinking to yourself: Thank goodness for Python.
+Later that evening, you lay in bed watching Loki, thinking to yourself: Thank goodness for Python.

 The end.